LoganDSPrice/teachersmanual-test/how-to-write-tests.md

 ### Hints

-You can add a hint to each spec to give students just-in-time help even when we aren't standing next time them.
+You can add hints to each spec to give students just-in-time help even when we aren't standing next time them.
 This is next-level rubber-ducky stuff.

 For example,